 - One single, affordable monthly payment, based on your ability to pay.

 How to Qualify for a Consumer Proposal

 As a federally regulated program, through the Office of the Superintend of Bankruptcy, Consumer Proposals have specific requirements you must meet:

 - Your assets must be less than what you owe, when this occurs you are considered insolvent and a candidate for a consumer proposal in BC.

-- A consumer proposal is an offer to all of your creditors as a group, including Canada Revenue Agency, to pay only a portion of the total debt and to avoid bankruptcy.
+A consumer proposal is a legal offer to all your unsecured creditors to repay only a portion of your existing debt, the types of debt that can be included in your proposal: